SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

-* Complete work on separating out sascalc package
+* Complete work on separating out sascalc package (including deployment on pypi)
 * Enable computational code to run on clusters and refactor GUI to add an intelligent launcher/scheduler that makes the use of a cluster back end transparent to the user
 * Begin work on implementing headless operation/realtime analysis workflows
 * Finish work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms